By Nydia Ekasumara, MD

 Peer Reviewed

 As healthcare workers, we learn about the most intimate factors governing patients’ lives.
 We learn about their fears, goals, and motivations on a daily basis.
-We are on the …
+We are on …

 By Neha Jindal, MD